jkent/pybot/README.md

 ### Dependencies

 Pybot is designed and tested to run under Python 3.
-It is not thoroughly tested under python 2, but it may work for you.
-It is also recommended to use `pipenv` to manage dependencies.
+Python 2 is no longer supported.
+Dependencies are listed in `requirements.txt`.

 ### Configuring